Bev in Heaven: A Hundred-Word Story

 “Oh,” Bev breathed, spreading her arms and finding that her embrace was as wide as it needed to be.
 “Oh.
 I guess I can.”

-Bev, who was the section head of the Quarantine Unit at the Jerusalem Biblical Zoo, hand-raised many animals including a tiger, lion, kittens, ferrets and, last of all, a Persian leopard named Roo who died suddenly last year.
+Bev, who was the section head of the Quarantine Unit at the Jerusalem Biblical Zoo, hand-raised many animals including a tiger, lion, kittens, ferrets and, last of all, a Persian leopard named Roo who died suddenly in the fall of 2007.